joaovicente/java-observable-event-sourcing-architecture-book/2-mongodb.md

 In this chapter we are going to persist the Author we received in the previous chapter.

-So, firstly we create an Author
+So, firstly we create a Author